The EqualShares Method

 It works for a broad range of property, including personal effects, heirlooms, cash, financial assets, real estate, and cars.

-It can be modified to allow for unequal shares, heirlooms that should stay in the family, charitable donations, the use of estate liquidators, and items that have already been given or promised to someone.
+It can be modified to allow for such things as unequal shares, heirlooms that should stay in the family, charitable donations, the use of estate liquidators, and items that have already been given or promised to someone.

 It assigns fair values to personal effects that are hard to appraise.